 6. 1 Peter 4:8 "And above all things have fervent love for one another, for love will cover a multitude of sins."

 Love is the greatest gift of all.
 Forgiveness becomes easy when you posse God's love.
 Love doesn't keep records of past sins.
 Some people may say they forgive you, but when the time comes for them to truly prove their forgiveness, they instead use the opportunity to remind you of your past sins.

 Love; forgive and forget.
 Love embraces and cherishes the unworthy offenders.
-When your heart is filled with God's love there's no room for unforgiveness even though you may be hurt beyond measure.
+When your heart is filled with God's love there's no room for unforgiveness, even though you may have been hurt beyond measure.